miracler-chen/ShEnAnIgAnS/README.md

 # ShEnAnIgAnS
-Tiny tools with python / java for other subjects.
+Tiny tools / shenanigans with python / java for other subjects.

-The proj could be used for the purposes other than those related to actual programming.
+The projects could be used for the purposes other than those related to actual computer. d